-Online reviews are just what they sound like: feedback left by customers on websites like Google, Facebook, Yelp and others.
-When a customer leaves a review, the comment (often accompanied by a star rating) is posted publicly on the business’ profile.
+An online review is feedback left by customers on websites like Google, Facebook, Yelp, etc. When a customer leaves a review, the comment (often accompanied by a star rating) is posted publicly on the business’ profile.
 Online reviews also appear in Google search results and Google Maps when customers look for a business.

-Naturally, all your business reviews from across the web and on your social media pages are a big part of your online reputation because they come from customers.
-Your online reputation is an important way for you to distinguish your business from the competition.
+Naturally, all your business reviews from across the web and on your social media pages are a big part of your business’ online reputation because they come from customers.
+Your online reputation is one very important way for you to distinguish your business from the competition.
+Online reviews help give customers a better idea of how long a business takes to respond to an inquiry, how fast the job was done, how good of a job they did, and so on.

 Online reviews can be a powerful marketing tool.
+Nearly 95% of consumers read reviews before committing to a purchase.
 Customers will see them whether you like it or not, so it’s worth your time and effort to encourage good reviews and capitalize on the results to gain the trust of new customers.

 The short answer is online reviews are very influential with customers.
 In fact, they can make the difference between winning or losing a sale.